 Defined by their white sand and turquoise waters, Kos’ beaches have plenty to offer tourists.
 Providing visitors with all of the modern amenities you would expect on a holiday island, most of the beaches are equipped with sun loungers with plenty of watersports and beach activities available – the ideal place to spend an afternoon with family and friends.
 There are also quieter beaches that don’t attract the masses where, at times, you can be the sole person on the beach.

-With a number of boat trips around the island and its coast, you can discover Kos’ hidden bays and coves for yourself.
+With a number of boat trips around the island, like our 3 Island Cruise or the Zeus Superior, you can discover Kos’ hidden bays and coves for yourself.
 A great way to spend a day, the majority of boats trips will take you to quieter beaches and provide snorkelling equipment for those who wish to swim amongst Greece’s rich marine life.
 If you’re really lucky you may even spot a sea turtle which can be found in the area.
 For holiday makers who particularly enjoy spending time on the beach and in the water, Mark Warner have a range of watersports holidays to Greece, perfect for those looking for an active holiday in the sun.

 Like most of Greece, Kos has an abundance of historical ruins dating back to ancient times.
 Perhaps the most famous and interesting of Kos’ ruins is the Asklepion Temple in the north east of the island.
 Home to one of the world’s first ever hospitals, the temple was a medical centre and a temple to the god of healing, Asklepion.
 With its long, historical relationship with medicine it’s no surprise that Kos was the birth place of Hippocrates, the founder of modern medicine.
 As well as the Asklepion Temple Kos has a host of other ruins including the fascinating castles and historical city walls.